top of page

 As a young boy, Paterne started rescuing dogs from the dangerous streets of Bukavu.
 Unlike most of the people he knew, something drew him to the dogs and their plight and he felt the need to protect them and keep them safe.

-At 1st, Paterne placed his rescued dogs at an abandoned church next to where he lived.
+At first, Paterne placed his rescued dogs at an abandoned church next to where he lived.
 At this point in his animal rescue career, Paterne knew very little about the world of animal rescue, protection, and sheltering.
 He began researching the topic online.
 That's where Paterne met Giancarlo Barbadoro, director of Ecospirituality Foundation in Europe.

 They discussed how pets are treated in Europe and how pets are treated in the DRC.
 They discussed animal care and welfare.
 Giancarlo decided he wanted to help Paterne in his rescue work.
 He sent a donation that allowed Paterne to rent a small house where he could safely keep the dogs he took from the street.